Carnauba wax: Properties

 As it creates a glossy finish, carnauba wax is used in automobile waxes, shoe polishes, dental floss, food products (such as sweets), polishes for musical instruments, and floor and furniture waxes and polishes.
 It is commonly used for paper coatings in the United States.

 It is also used to make cutler's resin for attaching handles to bladed tools and weapons.

 Although too brittle to be used alone, carnauba wax is often combined with other waxes (principally beeswax) to treat and waterproof leather products, where it provides a high-gloss finish and increases leather's hardness and durability.

-In 1890 carnauba wax was patented as a replacement for the standard paraffin/beeswax mixture used in phonograph cylinders.
+In 1890, carnauba wax was patented as a replacement for the standard paraffin/beeswax mixture used in phonograph cylinders.

 Carnauba wax may be used as a mold release agent for manufacturing fibre-reinforced plastics.
 An aerosol form is made by dissolving it in a solvent.
 Unlike silicone or PTFE, carnauba is suitable for use with liquid epoxy, epoxy molding compounds (EMC), and some other plastic types.
 It is not very soluble in chlorinated or aromatic hydrocarbons.

 It is used in melt/castable explosives to produce an insensitive explosive formula such as Composition B, which is a blend of RDX and TNT.

 Production and export

-In 2006, Brazil produced 22,409 tons of carnauba wax, of which 14% was solid and 86% was in powder form.

-There are 20 to 25 exporters of carnauba wax in Brazil who, after buying it from middlemen or directly from farmers, refine the wax before shipping it to the rest of the world.

-The four largest exporters are Pontes, Brasil Ceras, Foncepi, and Carnauba do Brasil, who together account for around €25 million of the export market.
 According to the German television program Markencheck, conditions for many carnauba production workers are quite poor; one Brazilian Labor Ministry official found conditions "that could be described as slavery."

 According to the Brazilian Ministry of Development, Industry and Foreign Trade, the major destinations for exported carnauba wax are: